-Hope, Beauty, and Exploration in Northwest Village School’s Virtual Classrooms
+Hope, Beauty, and Exploration in Northwest Village School’s Classrooms

-The 2020 fall, summer, and spring seasons at Northwest Village School were measurably different because of the COVID-19 pandemic.
-Students were actively engaged in learning from home, as well as in the classroom, and our teachers and members of our multidisciplinary teams reached through the screen to forge connections and foster engagement.
+The 2020 and 2021 school years at Northwest Village School were measurably different because of the COVID-19 pandemic.
+Students continue to be actively engaged in learning from home, as well as in the classroom, and our teachers and members of our multidisciplinary teams continue to forge connections and foster engagement.

-The stories below highlight how our team continues to make vital links with students, reinforcing their capacity as functional learners in their communities, in school, and at home, and expanding on the strong foundation they acquired in the traditional classroom.
+The stories below highlight how our team makes vital links with students, reinforcing their capacity as functional learners in their communities, in school, and at home, and expanding on the strong foundation they acquired in the traditional classroom.
 Using Microsoft® Teams and other tools, our teachers, paraprofessionals, clinicians, and others are working collaboratively to deliver high-quality, innovative online and in-person instruction in the areas of creative writing, technology, science, art, history, career readiness, and more.

 We’ll update this page as new projects emerge.
 Be sure to visit again soon!

 Our summer Extended Year Learning (ESL) program featured a “Go for the Gold” theme as a nod to the Olympics and provided an opportunity for students to consider their own resourcefulness when faced with challenges.

 A Dog Day in Summer